Angry River

 Angry River is a 1972 children's novel by Indian author Ruskin Bond illustrated by Trevor Stubley.
 It was published in India and England and translated into Dutch, French, and Hindi.

 Plot summary

-Angry River is a children's novel by Ruskin Bond.
-The story is about Sita, a girl who lives with her grandparents in a hut on an island.
+Sita is a girl who lives with her grandparents in a hut on an island.
 One of the walls of their hut leans against a rock and the other three walls are made of mud.
-They lead a very simple lifestyle.
-While her grandfather works outside, Sita and her grandmother work in the house.
-Suddenly, Sita's grandmother becomes extremely ill and Sita's grandfather plans to take her grandmother to the hospital in town.
-He leaves in a boat with three of his goats and tells Sita that he will be back in a few days.
+They lead a effortless lifestyle.
+While her grandpa works outside, Sita and her grandma work in the house.
+Suddenly, her grandma becomes very ill and Sita's grandpa plans to take her grandma to the hospital in town.
+He leaves in a boat with 3 of his goats and tells Sita that he will be back in a few days.
 He also warns her of the rain, saying that it might cause a flood and that if the level of the water goes very high, she must climb the big peepal tree on the island.